Sage/streamlinejs/README.md

 more efficient code but requires that you trap exceptions both in low level async libraries called by streamlined modules and in high level modules that call them.

-Note: the pragma syntax is experimental and may change.

 TODOs, known issues, etc.
 -------------------------

 * Irregular `switch` statements (with `case` clauses that flow into each other) are not handled by the transformation engine (these constructs are questionable so I am not sure that streamline should support them).
 * Labelled `break` and `continue` are not yet supported.
-* Files are transformed every time node starts.
-A cache will be added later.
-* Installation via NPM is coming.

 Running _streamlined_ code
 ==========================